 What I Do To Prepare For Planting

 The ground or raised beds need to be thawed before you can plant anything in the early Spring days.
 I live on the Zone 5b/6a line in New England.
-Some years the ground is thawed in March sometimes it’s in April…you never know what the winter will end when you live up here.
+Some years the ground is thawed in March sometimes it’s in April…you never know when the winter will end when you live up here.

 The most important thing you need to determine when you are planning a garden is what planting zone you live in.
 Check this USDA Plant Hardiness Zone Map to find yours.